 - When will it hit?
 A countdown helps the helmsman and trimmer time adjustments they’re making.

-- Calling puffs downwind is just as, if not more important than spotting incoming breeze upwind, as you have more flexibility to sail higher or lower to meet the approaching puff.
+- Calling puffs downwind is just as, if not more important than spotting incoming breeze upwind.
+You have more flexibility to sail higher or lower to meet the approaching puff.

 - When calling puffs downwind, ask yourself the same questions as you would sailing upwind: (Lift or header?
 How much wind?
 How long will it last?
 When will it hit?).

-- Make sure to converse with your trimmer and/or driver beforehand to determine the language that will be most helpful for them.
+- Make sure to converse with your trimmer and/or driver beforehand.
+This will determine the language that will be most helpful for them.

 - You have to remember that while you are looking up the course, your fellow crew trimming the sails will likely be looking down the course, or up at the sails.